 The Civics and Government course will focus on the responsibilities of American citizenship.
 Students will investigate the purpose, structure, and functions of government at the federal, state and local levels by examining the United States and New Hampshire Constitutions.
 The political process, the role of law and the importance of civic participation will be discussed.
 This course will include a study of international relationships and the role of the United States in world affairs.
-Through a wide range of activities and assessments, students will develop their skills in the four competency areas of comprehension, analysis, research and evaluation.
+Through a wide range of activities and assessments, students will develop their skills in the areas of comprehension, analysis, research and evaluation.
 The honors level goals are to develop advanced thinking, reading, verbal and writing skills; to develop understanding of complex concepts and themes through extensive investigation and sophisticated language and subject matter; to prepare students who plan to attend a four-year college.
 Students must be able to conduct complex research projects and apply skills and concepts independently.
+Starting in the 23-24 school year, the state has mandated the graduation requirements of passing the citizenship test and demonstrating proficiency on a citizenship competency-based assessment.
+This course will provide students with an initial opportunity in meeting these requirements.
 This course requires a summer project.